khaors/geocompr/main.md

 Various *topological relations* can be used for spatial subsetting.
 These determine the type of spatial relationship that features in the target object must have with the subsetting object to be selected, including *touches*, *crosses* or *within* (see section \@ref(topological-relations)).
-*Intersects* is the default spatial subsetting operator, a sensible default that identifies all types of spatial relations.
+*Intersects* is the default spatial subsetting operator, a default that returns `TRUE` for many types of spatial relations, including *touches*, *crosses* and *is within*.
-Alternative operators can be specified using the `op =` argument.
+These alternative spatial operators can be specified with the `op =` argument, as illustrated below (try plotting the result or skip to section \@ref(topological-relations) to find out what this does):
-This is illustrated in the command below which selects all features in `nz_height` that do *not* intersect with Canterbury (result not shown):

 ```r